being-Striver/dwh_project/README.md

-# Mastering data warehouse,Dimensional modelling and ETL process:
+# Mastering data warehouse, Dimensional modelling and ETL process:
 ---------------------------------------------------------------------------

 - Why do we need data warehouse?